Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Executives

-Miroslava Minkova - Bruker Corporation
+Miroslava Minkova - Bruker Corp.

 Frank H. Laukien - Bruker Corp.